microsoft/PowerToys/doc/devdocs/runner.md

 #### [powertoys_events.cpp](/src/runner/powertoys_events.cpp)

 Contains code that handles the various events listeners, and forwards those events to the PowerToys modules.
-You can learn more about the current event architecture [here](/doc/devdocs/shared-hooks.md).
+You can learn more about the current event architecture in [Shared hooks](/doc/devdocs/shared-hooks.md).

 #### [lowlevel_keyboard_event.cpp](/src/runner/lowlevel_keyboard_event.cpp)